MRAD vs. MOA: Which One Wins the Long Distance Game?

 For instance, if you see a 1 MOA or a 1 MRAD low, just adjust your knob and add 1 MOA or 1 MRAD respectively and you will have a second round shot.
 Alternatively, you can hold up by whatever units you measured rather than adjusting it and avoid the conversions.

 Mixing the units can make things hard than they need to be.
-For instance, you may have a system with a mil dot reticle and MOA turret adjustments and you see the bullet splash at 1.5 MRADs low.
+For instance, you may have a system with a mil dot reticle and MOA turret adjustments and may see the bullet splash at 1.5 MRADs low.

 In this case you will need to do some mathematics to discern the equivalent MOA adjustment.
 You will need to dial an extra 5.25 MOA if you're using the 1/4 MOA clicks.